kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 ### First Flag:

-The first flag was found using the following command:
+The first flag was found using the following dig command to request a DNS zone transfer from the target ip:

 ```sh
 dig axfr inlanefreight.local @10.129.229.147